wildy2832/wildy2832/README.md

 # Hi there, I'm Wildy Sheverando 👋

-I'm a software engineer, and I'm proficient in PHP, JavaScript, Python, Bash, and Golang.
+I'am backend developer with experience in PHP, JavaScript, Python, and Golang.
+I'm passionate about developing robust and scalable web applications, and I'm always looking for new and innovative ways to improve user experiences.
+In my free time, I enjoy exploring new technologies and contributing to open-source projects.

 ## 🚀 Programming Languages
 <div align="center">